microsoft/onefuzz/docs/how-to/add-edit-workbook.md

 Each workbook is stored as a serialized JSON string value in `deployments/workbook-data.json`.

-The serialized workbook data will be referenced in `azuredeploy.json` using the property in `workbook-data.json`.
+The serialized workbook data will be referenced in `azuredeploy.json` or `azuredeploy.bicep` using the property in `workbook-data.json`.

 The value must be the exact string you copied from the example ARM Template in